Rethymnon Travel Guide

 Rethymnon © Romtomtom

-Daily boat excursions are the most popular activity in Rethymnon; they take holidaymakers to the beautiful beaches at Bali or Marathi, and usually include lunch at a local taverna with unlimited wine.
-Evening cruises are also a popular activity, and there are opportunities for hiking and horseback riding.
-Sights within the city include the mosque of Sultan Ibrahim Han, and the Venetian fortress, as well as an archaeological museum.
+Daily boat excursions are the most popular activity in Rethymnon.
+They take holidaymakers to beautiful beaches, and usually include lunch at a local taverna.
+Visitors can also enjoy hiking and horseback riding.
+Sights within the city include the mosque of Sultan Ibrahim Han, and the Venetian fortress.

-Rethymnon doesn't have the ruins and archaeological sites that many Greek holidaymakers expect for such an old city.
+Rethymnon doesn't have the ruins and archaeological sites many holidaymakers expect in such an old city.

 What to see in Rethymnon